There’s an extraordinary story in the security world today.

 Edwin nearly fell off his chair.
 This meant that Trump had not changed his password after the 2013 ‘hack’.

-When the three men entered the correct email address for the account (email@example.com) they were – fortunately – blocked from accessing the account.
-But only because Twitter noticed they were trying to log in from Europe, and Trump himself had lost logged in from New York.
+When the three men entered the correct email address for the account ([email protected]) they were – fortunately – blocked from accessing the account.
+But only because Twitter noticed they were trying to log in from Europe, and Trump himself had last logged in from New York.

 Imagine you were a reality TV star who was well known for a catchphrase.
 Would you use that catchphrase for your password?

 That would clearly be a very silly thing to do.
 But it’s even worse to use that same weak password in multiple places online.